YOLOv5 vs. DAMO-YOLO: A Detailed Technical Comparison

 - AlignedOTA: Features an Aligned Optimal Transport Assignment strategy for better label assignment during training.

-- Distillation Enhancement: Incorporates knowledge distillation techniques.
+- Distillation Enhancement: Incorporates knowledge distillation techniques to boost performance.

 Strengths